Picking the Best Suppressor for Your Hunting Rifle

 Share

 We may earn revenue from the products available on this page and participate in affiliate programs.
-Learn More
+Learn More ›

 What’s the best suppressor for me?
-That’s a question that more hunters are asking every day.
-I bought my first suppressor back in 2009 when it required hard copies of fingerprints, passport photos, and paperwork to be signed off by my local law enforcement.
+That’s a question more hunters are asking every day.
+I bought my first suppressor back in 2009 when it required hard copies of fingerprints, passport photos, and paperwork signed off by my local law enforcement.
 And then there was the 9 to 12 month wait for ATF approval.
 In those days, most hunters weren’t aware that suppressors were legal to buy.
 On top of that, they weren’t even legal to use for hunting in a number of states, and were considered little more than a novelty by the American hunter.
 That’s no longer the case.
-Suppressors/silencers — the terms are essentially interchangeable — are more popular than ever.
-The eForms system, and retailers who have built business around using it, have made the paperwork a breeze.
-Even better, within the last year, wait times have dropped to a matter of days.
-The booming market has also driven development of silencers made from lightweight materials like titanium.
-Picking the best suppressor for your hunting rifle can be a daunting task, so we’ve put together this guide to help you make an informed choice.

-Why Should You Consider A Suppressor for Your Hunting Rifle?
+Why Should You Consider a Suppressor for Your Hunting Rifle?

 You might think that the reduction in sound will help keep game more calm and result in better follow-up shot opportunities.
 After all, isn’t the whole point of using a suppressor to quiet the audible report of your rifle?
 Yes, but there’s more to it.

-How To Buy A Suppressor
+Read Next: How to Buy a Suppressor

 Freel Shooting NRL Hunter Match